kschuetz/collection-views/README.md

 The underlying collection is protected against mutation from anyone you share the `Vector` with.
 However, note that anyone who has a reference to the underlying collection is still able to mutate it.
 Therefore, it is highly recommended that you do not mutate the collection or share the underlying collection with anyone else who might mutate it.

-If you prefer to make a copy that is 100% safe from mutation, just clone the original collection and wrap the clone.

 #### Taking from an `Iterable<A>`

 A `Vector` can be constructed from an `Iterable` using the `sliceFromIterable` or `takeFromIterable` methods.